What Do Beekeepers Do in Spring?

 The winter is at an end and it is time to help the honey bees grow their numbers so they can produce more honey.
 To keep the activity level high, many beekeepers will give sugar water to their honey bees.
-Fewer will give them honey from the surplus the previous year.
-The mixture is generally 2 parts sugar to 1 part water and some beekeepers will put in an additive with this.
-These additives are meant to stimulate brood production, keep water from growing mold and algae, and overall support the beehive better.
+Fewer will give them honey from the surplus of the previous year.
+The mixture for sugar water is generally 2 parts sugar to 1 part water.
+Some beekeepers will include an additive with this.
+Additives are meant to stimulate brood production, keep water from growing mold and algae, and better support the beehive.

 Some beekeepers will do a mass feed where they leave a container out for all the bees in the area.
 This works for some beekeepers, but raccoons and wild animals will also get into this and may make a mess.
 Protection may be necessary to prevent the waste of the product.
 Other beekeepers will do an entrance feeder that sits in the entrance of the beehive and restricts access to the honey or sugar water.
 There is the possibility that a stronger hive will rob the weaker hives and slow the growth of a hive.
 And there are several forms on hive feeders.
 Some take the place of a frame inside of the beehive, others use an empty box that sits on top of the hive.